Overview of teams and channels in Microsoft Teams

 Let’s get started by thinking about how Microsoft Teams allows individual teams to self-organize and collaborate across business scenarios:

 Teams are a collection of people, content, and tools surrounding different projects and outcomes within an organization.

 - Teams can be created to be private to only invited users.

 - Teams can also be created to be public and open and anyone within the organization can join (up to 10,000 members).

-A team is designed to bring together a group of people that work closely to get things done.
-Teams can be dynamic for project-based work (for example, launching a product, creating a digital war room), as well as ongoing, to reflect the internal structure of your organization (for example, departments and office locations).
+A team is designed to bring together a group of people who work closely to get things done.
+Teams can be dynamic for project-based work (for example, launching a product, creating a digital ship room), as well as ongoing, to reflect the internal structure of your organization (for example, departments and office locations).
 Conversations, files and notes across team channels are only visible to members of the team.